jeffmiko/miko-express-lti/README.md

 This library requires you to provide a service object that contains 5 methods.
 The **LtiService** class provides an abstract class with these methods.
 See the **launch.js** file in the **test** folder for an example of an object that implements these methods.
 The methods are:
  - **findPlatform** uses parameters to locate and return a platform object.
+ - **findDeployment** uses parameters to locate and return a deployment object.
  - **addNonce** adds a new nonce to the a data store.
 The nonce must not already exist.
  - **useNonce** marks a nonce as being used.
 A nonce must exist and can only be used once.
  - **getCache** gets a value from cache based on a key.
 Optional.
 Can improve performance.